Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 ginger and ginger powder

-There are tons of spices and seasoning that if ingested will upset your dog’s digestive system.
+There are tons of spices and seasonings that if ingested will upset your dog’s digestive system.
 However, ginger isn’t one of those.
-It can actually boost your pup’s GI health, soothe nausea and diarrhea, and improve their circulation.
-If you’re going to use ginger in your dog’s diet, we recommend ground ginger because fresh ginger—even finely grated—can be overly powerful.
+It is believed that it can aid with digestion, soothe nausea, and have anti-inflammatory properties.
+If you’re going to use ginger in your dog’s diet, we recommend speaking to your vet first and using ground ginger because fresh ginger—even finely grated—can be overly powerful.

 Divider 2

 But if you do want to supplement their meals, be sure to do so in a controlled manner.
-Always check with your veterinarian before making any major changes.
-And if given the green light, ensure that you make gradual changes to monitor for any adverse reactions.
+Always check with your veterinarian before making any additions.
+If given the green light, ensure that you make gradual changes to monitor for any adverse reactions.

 Related Articles